 The gain page of the output channel allows users to increase or decrease the relative signal gain for the selected output.
-The Gain value may be adjusted in 0.2dB steps from -40dB to +20dB.
-This page will also allow users to change the polarity of the selected output from normal to reverse.
+Using encoder "A" will change the value in 0.2dB steps from -40dB to +20dB.
+This page will also allow users to change the polarity of the selected output from normal to reverse, using encoder "B".